What is Abundance?

 Do you work, purchase, or consume anything?
 If so this new understanding of Abundance effects you.

 “You keep using that word.
 I do not think it means what you think it means.”
 The character Inigo Montoya from the movie “Princess Bride”

 In 2000 I began a project to change the world.
 My partner in this project was The Shad0w, contributor to the BitTorrent protocol and creator of BitTornado program.
-Napster and other peer-to-peer file sharing systems were in full swing.
+Napster and other peer-to-peer file sharing systems were in full swing and BitTorrent was just starting to catch on.
 At that point we realized that it was impossible to stop people from copying information.
 Music, movies, books, or software programs are all just information.
 Any information can be digitized.
 Once digitized copies are basically free.
 But we also realized that if people weren’t paid to make new information the world would stagnate.
 The entire legal system of intellectual property was based on restricting copies and now that was impossible.